 Dr. Leah Johnstone

 Knowledge Exchange and Research and Senior Lecturer

 After completing a degree in Psychology and Cognitive Neuroscience at the University of Nottingham, Leah went to Bangor University and obtained an MSc in Clinical Neuropsychology in 2012 and a PhD in Neuropsychology in 2015.
+Since then Leah has worked in research and teaching roles at Bangor University and the University of East Anglia, before joining UCFB in 2017.

+Dr. Leah Johnstone